Azure/Industrial-IoT/docs/modules/publisher-commandline.md

             DefaultSkipFirst=VALUE
                                       Default for SkipFirst published node setting.
-When set to true OPC Publisher will not send as telemetry the initial datachange event received from the OPC UA server for a particular monitored node.
+When set to true OPC Publisher will not send as telemetry the initial data change event received from the OPC UA server for a particular monitored node.
                                       Alternative: --sf, --skipfirstevent
                                       Mode: Standalone only